slowli/const-decoder/README.md

 [![crate docs (master)](https://img.shields.io/badge/master-yellow.svg?label=docs)](https://slowli.github.io/const-decoder/const_decoder/)

 Constant functions for converting hex- and base64-encoded strings into bytes in Rust.
 Works on stable Rust and in no-std environments.
+Base-(2,4,8,16,32,64) encodings with custom alphabets are supported as well.

 ## Usage